Illinois Confederation: Gender

-Like most Native American tribes, the men of the Illinois were mainly hunters and warriors while the women had domestic and agricultural roles.
-However, records show that some women also had positions of leadership, including those for ritualistic purposes.
-Amidst a polygamous society, the first wives held superiority in their families, and held leadership roles in the household.
+Like most Native American tribes during times of first contact with European colonizers, the men of the Illinois were mainly hunters and warriors, while the women primarily had domestic and agricultural roles.
+Men performed most of the political leadership roles of the bands.
+Many women also held positions of leadership, including those for rituals.
+Amid a polygamous society, the first wives held superiority in their families, and held leadership roles in the household.
 Additionally, some women were shamans and priests, thus holding great power in the community.
-They enacted powers that could lead to death, and were thus both revered and feared by both men and women.
-Women were sometimes granted hunting tasks upon communal hunts, but were denied the use of any weapons, thus making it difficult to participate in this activity.
+They enacted powers that could lead to death, thus were both revered and feared by both men and women.
+Women were sometimes granted hunting tasks upon communal hunts, but were denied the use of any weapons, making participation in this activity difficult.
 Outside of religion, women could achieve status in the village through domestic activities and through harvest.
 Growing bountiful produce, raising many children, and being a faithful wife were signs that led to an elevated status as well as respect among the natives.
 Men, on the other hand, could receive status through their achievements in battle and demonstrating courage and bravery.
 The capacity of their hunting skills led to a greater number of wives, which also promised respect in the villages.
-Within these polygamous marriage, wives who were unfaithful were punished severely, sometimes by having parts of their face cut off.
+Within these polygamous marriages, wives who were unfaithful were punished severely, sometimes by having parts of their face cut off.

-Outside of stereotypical social roles, some Illinois men played out the roles of women, likening their appearance to them.
-These people were called the Ikoneta, and referred to by the French as berdache.
-Current ethnographers considers the Ikoneta to have been bisexual.
-While these roles were more deliberate, young boys that demonstrated feminine tendencies were brought up as girls in both outerwear and domestic roles.
-As according to culture, they were tattooed and taught the language patterns that were specific to women.
+Ikoneta

+Alongside the two more pervasive gender roles of the time, a minority assumed and were socialized in a third gender role.
+Within their communities, these people were called the ikoneta.
+As according to culture, they dressed in clothing similar to other women; they also were tattooed and taught the language patterns that were specific to women.
+Ikoneta folks held many similar roles in society to other women in work and care of the home and even in times of war, they also have held unique roles as spiritual leaders or as manitou.
+According to Hauser, the ikoneta as a group were neither specially "honored nor despised" within their communities, but generally were accepted as a part of life at least until religious pressures from Catholic colonizers.

+French Catholic colonizers, such as Pierre Deliette and Father Jacques Marquette, upon encountering ikoneta individuals in Illiniwek bands, wrote about them using the term berdache, which means "passive partner in sodomy, boy prostitute"; this term has always been offensive to Indigenous peoples.
+While some ethnographers consider the ikoneta to have been transgender or bisexual, according to the Native American conferences a more accurate and appropriate descriptor would be two-spirit.